z3r0d0n3/solidity-code-cleaner/README.md

 simple web tool used to remove comments from solidity code

-why? because you cand verify your code on harmony network with comments
+why? because you cant verify your code on harmony network with comments

 todo:
     nice styling